-Factor Potetial Hazards Point Rating Your Score Notes Miles Aliced of the fire and Assistantial Rated roof (Asphalt, metal, tile, ULC rated What kind of roofing material will shakes) 0 you have?
-Unrated roof (unrated wooden shakes) 30 Have also will the most be?
-No needles, leaves or other combustible materials 0 How clean will the roof be?
+Factor Potetial Hazards Point Rating Your Score Notes Rated roof (Asphalt, metal, tile, ULC rated J What kind of roofing material will shakes) 0 you have?
+Unrated roof (unrated wooden shakes) 30 No needles, leaves or other combustible materials 0 How clean will the roof be?
 A scattering of needles and leaves 2 Clogged gutters and extensive leaf litter 3 Non-combustible material stucco, metal What will the exterior of the siding, brick 0 home/structure be built out of?
 Logs or heavy timbers 1 Wood, vinyl siding or wood shakes 6 Will the eaves and vents closed up Closed eaves and vents with 3 mm wire mesh 0 and screened?
-Closed eaves and vents with no mesh 1 Open eaves, open vents 6 All decks, balconies and porches will screened or sheathed in with fire resistant material 0 Will the balcony, deck, or porch be All decks, balconies and porches will be screened in? screened or sheathed in with combustible screened in r material 2 Decks, balconies and porches will not be screened or sheathed in 6 Will combustibles (firewood, More than 10 metres from any building 0 fences, outbuildings) be located Between 3 and 10 metres from any building 3 near by?
-Less than 3 metres from any building 6 Building will be located on the bottom or Will the structure be set back from 0 the edge of a slope?
-Building will be located on the mid to upper portion or crest of a hill 6 Your Total (Page 2) Your Total (Page 1) Wildland Fire Hazard Level (Total from Pa ge 1 + 2)
+Closed eaves and vents with no mesh 1 Open eaves, open vents 6 All decks, balconies and porches will screened or sheathed in with fire resistant material 0 Will the balcony, deck, or porch be All decks, balconies and porches will be screened in? screened or sheathed in with combustible screened in: material 2 Decks, balconies and porches will not be screened or sheathed in 6 Will combustibles (firewood, More than 10 metres from any building 0 fences, outbuildings) be located Between 3 and 10 metres from any building 3 near by?
+Less than 3 metres from any building 6 Building will be located on the bottom or Will the structure be set back from lower portion of a hill 0 the edge of a slope?
+Building will be located on the mid to upper portion or crest of a hill 6 Your Total (Page 2) Your Total ( Page 1) Wildland Fire Hazard Level (Total from Pa ge 1 + 2)